eclipse-keyple/keyple-distributed-network-java-lib/README.md

 ## Overview

-The **Keyple Distributed Network** Java library contains the common network elements used by the [Keyple Java Distributed Local](https://github.com/eclipse/keyple-distributed-local-java-lib) and [Keyple Java Distributed Remote](https://github.com/eclipse/keyple-distributed-remote-java-lib) libraries provided by the **Keyple Distributed** solution.
+The **Keyple Distributed Network Java Library** contains the common network elements used by the [Keyple Distributed Local Java Lib](https://github.com/eclipse/keyple-distributed-local-java-lib) and [Keyple Distributed Remote Java Lib](https://github.com/eclipse/keyple-distributed-remote-java-lib) libraries provided by the **Keyple Distributed** solution.

-This library **should be imported explicitly** by the main application.

-## User Guide & Download Information
+## Documentation & Contribution Guide

-The full documentation, including download information is available in the **Developer guides / Distributed application** section of the official Keyple website [keyple.org](https://keyple.org)
+The full documentation, including the **user guide**, **download information** and **contribution guide**, is available on the Keyple website [keyple.org](https://keyple.org).

 ## Javadoc